Bg

 • Asleep: 7:15 PM

-A 12 month old’s nap schedule should allow for 2 - 3 hours of daytime sleep.
-Expect your baby to take each day.
-Ideally, each will be about 60 - 120 minutes long.
-Most babies need between 3.25 and 4 hours of awake time between naps at this age.
+Ideally, a 12 month old’s nap schedule allows for 2 - 3 hours of daytime sleep, with each nap between 60 - 120 minutes long.
+Expect your baby to take each day, unless they’ve moved to a 1-nap schedule due to daycare.
+Most babies do best with a set schedule that allows for 3.25 - 4 hours of awake time between naps at this age.

-Plan for 2 naps a day.
-The morning nap is typically 3.25 hours after waking, and the afternoon nap should be offered about 3.5 hours after your baby typically wakes from the first nap.
-However, if you find that your baby is consistently resisting naps, consider lengthening the before each nap by 15 - 30 minutes.
+At 12 months, most babies are taking 2 naps per day.
+The morning nap is typically 3.25 - 3.5 hours after waking, and the afternoon nap should be offered about 3.5 - 3.75 hours after your baby typically wakes from the first nap.
+If you find that your kiddo is consistently resisting naps, consider lengthening the before each nap by 15 - 30 minutes.

 Here’s an example of what your day may look like at this age: